 A passport valid for at least one month is required by all nationals referred to in the chart above.

 Visas to Macau are not required by nationals referred to in the chart above for the following durations:

 • UK nationals for stays of up to six months.

 • Nationals of EU countries (other than the UK) for stays of up to 90 days.

 • Nationals of Australia, Canada and the USA for stays of up to 30 days.

 Nationals not referred to in the chart above are advised to contact a Chinese embassy for visa requirements.

 The validity of visas (if required) depends upon factors including the nationality of the applicant.
 The visa on arrival is usually valid for 30 days.

 If you require a temporary residence permit, you must apply to the Immigration Department or to the Macau Trade and Investment Promotion Institute (www.ipim.gov.mo), depending on your circumstances.
-An interview will take place, and you will need to provide a variety of documentation.
-To work in Macau, you will need a work permit (known as a ‘blue card’).
+An interview takes place, and you need to provide a variety of documentation.
+To work in Macau, you need a work permit (known as a ‘blue card’).
 The application process can take up to six months.

 Most nationalities requiring visas can obtain them quickly at the border.
 If a visa is required then the normal service in London, for example, takes four to 10 working days; express service is three working days.